ucl-cssb/CIN_PDO/README.md

 * When verbose=0, a vector of summary statistics is written to the standard output.
-The summary statistics represents average absolute unique chr-level CN, average absolute unique arm-level CN, half lineage tree length, number of altered arms across all cells (count 1 when one arm is altered in any cell), sum of average CN of all cells across all arms, number of de novo CNAs, and number of arms altered in more than one cell, respectively.
+The summary statistics represents average absolute unique chr-level copy number changes, average absolute unique arm-level copy number changes, half lineage tree length, average ratios of branch length starting from the parent of a node to that starting from the daughter of the node, number of altered arms across all cells (count 1 when one arm is altered in any cell), sum of average CN of all cells across all arms, number of de novo CNAs, and number of arms altered in more than one cell, respectively.
-The first three values were used for ABC inference of mutation rates and birth rates (selection coefficients).
+The first four values were used for ABC inference of mutation rates and birth rates (selection coefficients).

 * When verbose=1, two files will be output, including the copy numbers for each cell in the final population and summary information of the simulation.